 Pick peas regularly and they will keep producing through early to mid summer!
 If your snap peas have grown too large and are tough, you can use them as shelling peas and discard the pods.

-Here are a few other varieties we love:
+Here are a few other varieties to try:

 So, there you are.
 Now, go forth and plant some peas.
 And don't forget to fill me in on any neighborhood gossip you might hear along the way ;)